Trauma & EMDR

 This can be especially powerful for folks with ADHD and mood disorders, who often feel like they’re “too much,” “lazy,” or “broken.”
 EMDR and somatic work can soften shame and help you relate to yourself with more understanding, while also building real-world skills and capacity.

-If you’re curious about EMDR therapy in NYC, somatic therapy, or integrative, depth-oriented work, you can learn more about working with Olga at Arc NYC Therapy in Manhattan or reach out to book a consultation and see how it feels to start.
+If you're curious about EMDR therapy, somatic therapy, or depth-oriented work, we'd love to connect.
+You can learn more about our therapists and approach, or reach out to book a consultation and see how it feels to start.

 Book a free consult